 The National Pediatric Cancer Foundation® is headquartered in Tampa, Florida, and our mission is dedicated to funding research to eliminate pediatric cancer.
-According to the watch group, Charity Navigator, we are one of the highest-rated cancer health charities in the country.
+We are one of the highest-rated cancer health charities in the country.

-We govern a unique research consortium (called the Sunshine Research ProjectTM) consisting of physicians and scientists from 34 of the top hospitals in the nation.
+We govern a unique research consortium (called the Sunshine ProjectTM) consisting of physicians and scientists from 38 of the top hospitals in the nation.
 Our model is highly efficient, nimble, and based on quality, outcome-based research.